 unloading the goods and stacking them, ensuring any fragile items are handled correctly

-inspecting the truck for faults and doing minor repairs
+inspecting the truck and equipment for faults and doing minor repairs

 stacking empty pallets and crates